Industrial Food Freeze Dryer Guide

 Factory-Level Output

-Industrial systems are designed for large wet material loads, repeated batch operation, and planned daily production.
+As a result, industrial systems are designed for large wet material loads, repeated batch operation, and planned daily production.
 Therefore, they are more suitable for food factories than small laboratory units.

 2